cert-orangecyberdefense/world_watch/README.md

 **Description:**

-Endpoint used to send invitation email to user for given id.
+Endpoint used to send invitation email to user for given email.

 It creates `EmailKey` with 8h expiration and send it in the email body.